What is SBA Form 355, and Do You Need to Complete It?

 If you plan to apply for any SBA program other than the Small Business Investment Companies (SBIC) program, you’ll have to fill out this form.
-To help you do so, this post will review what SBA Form 355 is and how to complete it.
+This blog post will review what SBA Form 355 is, the information you’ll need to provide, and how to complete it.

 What is SBA Form 355?

-SBA Form 355 provides information to the SBA that it needs to determine whether your company fits their definition of a small business.
-For reference, according to the SBA, “A small business is a concern which is independently owned and operated, not dominant in its field of operation, and does not exceed the size standard applicable to the procurement or program for which the business is applying.”
+According to the SBA, “A small business is a concern that is independently owned and operated, not dominant in its field of operation, and does not exceed the size standard applicable to the procurement or program for which the business is applying.”

-Based on the information you provide on this form, the SBA will either approve or deny your eligibility for their loan programs.
+Based on your information on this form, the SBA will either approve or deny your eligibility for their small business loan programs.

-What Information is Required for the SBA Form 355?
+What Information Do You Need to Provide for the SBA Form 355?

-When you fill out this form, you’ll be asked for basic identifying information about your business.
+When you fill out this form, you’ll need to provide basic identifying information about your business.
 You’ll also need to determine the purpose for which you’re requesting a size determination and answer a few questions about the nature of your business.